KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 The profile states that "all transmissions" are sanctioned by the named steward.

-The account's surrounding language repeatedly employs transmission-register terminology:
+The account's surrounding language repeatedly draws on transmission-register terminology:

 - transmissions
 - sanctioned transmission